segmentio/segment-docs/src/connections/destinations/catalog/gainsight-px/index.md

 [Gainsight PX](https://www.gainsight.com/product-experience/) (formerly known as Aptrinsic) provides a personalized product experience platform to help companies acquire, retain, and grow customers by creating real-time, personalized engagements driven by product usage data.
 With Gainsight PX, companies can implement an effective product-led go-to-market strategy that will increase product adoption and customer lifetime value.

-Our Gainsight PX destination code is open sourced on Github, feel free to check it out: [Gainsight PX integration code](https://github.com/segment-integrations/analytics.js-integration-aptrinsic).
+Our Gainsight PX destination code is open sourced on GitHub, feel free to check it out: [Gainsight PX integration code](https://github.com/segment-integrations/analytics.js-integration-aptrinsic).

 This document was last updated on Aug 2, 2019.
 If you notice any gaps, outdated information or simply want to leave some feedback to help us improve our documentation, [let us know](https://segment.com/help/contact)!